9.13. static Variables And Functions

 Review

 Generally, each object instantiated from a class maintains its own distinct copy of each member variable declared in the class.
 So, in a sense, the object "owns" the member variables, and programs must access them through their owners.
 However, sometimes programs need to manage data that is accessible by various combinations of many objects (the Pouring Puzzle example presented later in the chapter illustrates this situation).
 We could implement the data as global variables, but we've seen that globals are error-prone, so we seek a more secure, object-oriented solution.
-The object-oriented solution we seek is called class variables.
+The object-oriented programming languages implement the solution as class variables.
 Whereas member variables belong to specific objects, class variables belong to all instances of a given class.
 Like Java, C++ implements class variables with the static keyword (please see footnote 1).

 static And UML Diagrams